Master of Business Administration (Leadership)

 - communicating product, price, place and promotional objectives effectively via a marketing plan.

 Accounting for Business Decisions

 Come away with the fundamentals of accounting across all aspects of business operations within ethical, professional, organisational and social contexts.
 While financial accounting comprises the concepts and procedures of producing accounts, management accounting controls cost and profit to enable the use and application of financial information.
-Applying theoretical principles of accounting to real-world practices, you will learn how financial information gathering, analysis and reporting is used to plan and control business operations in the support of strategic decision-making.
+Applying theoretical principles of accounting to real-world practices, you will learn how financial information gathering, analysis and reporting is used to plan and control business operations in support of strategic decision-making.
 These go towards safeguarding routine and non-routine business accountability.
 Key takeaways include:

 - analysing how different accounting methods affect financial data